 If you meet the requirements and are interested in being an Poll Worker, fill out and send the electronic form to the Elections Office located at: 1021 "I" Street, Suite 101, Modesto, CA 95354.

 Recruiting Bilingual Poll Workers

 The Elections Office is recruiting bilingual Poll Workers.
-Volunteers 18 or older who are registered California voters are encouraged to become part of the election process by serving as Poll Workers on Tuesday, November 6, 2018 and future elections.
+Volunteers 18 or older who are registered California voters are encouraged to become part of the election process by serving as Poll Workers on future elections.
 If you speak any of the following languages and are interested in volunteering for your community, then become a bilingual Poll Worker to assist voters with language needs on Election Day.